camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 # Activity Behavior

-Instead of writing a Java Delegate is also possible to provide a class that implements the `org.camunda.bpm.engine.impl.pvm.delegate.ActivityBehavior` interface.
+Instead of writing a Java Delegate, it is also possible to provide a class that implements the `org.camunda.bpm.engine.impl.pvm.delegate.ActivityBehavior` interface.
 Implementations then have access to the more powerful `ActivityExecution` that for example also allows to influence the control flow of the process.
 However, note that this is not a very good practice and should be avoided as much as possible.
-So, it is advised to use the `ActivityBehavior` interface only for advanced use cases and if you know exactly what you're doing.
+So, it is advised to only use the `ActivityBehavior` interface for advanced use cases and if you know exactly what you're doing.

 # Field Injection

-It's possible to inject values into the fields of the delegated classes.
+It is possible to inject values into the fields of the delegated classes.
 The following types of injection are supported:

 * Fixed string values
 * Expressions

-If available, the value is injected through a public setter method on your delegated class, following the Java Bean naming conventions (e.g. field `firstName` has setter `setFirstName(...)`).
+If available, the value is injected through a public setter method on your delegated class, following the Java Bean naming conventions (e.g., field `firstName` has setter `setFirstName(...)`).
 If no setter is available for that field, the value of private member will be set on the delegate (but using private fields is **not** recommended - see warning below).